Best Ultralight Backpacks for Thru Hiking and Backpacking 2025

 What is the best Capacity for a Lightweight Backpack?

-40-60 liters is enough capacity for 90% of hikers that are committed to hiking with a lighter backpack.
-For the hiker that is moving from lightweight to ultra-light, a 40-liter pack or smaller would be enough.
+40-60 liters is enough capacity for 90% of hikers who are committed to hiking with a lighter backpack.
+For the hiker who is moving from lightweight to ultra-light, a 40-liter pack or smaller would be enough.

 This is not recommended for most people until the level of hiking experience and ability matches the commitment to go ultralight.